jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 Technologies: WS-AT, JAX-WS
 Summary: Deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive Target Product: EAP
+Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to  *Red Hat JBoss Enterprise Application Platform 6.1* or later.
+This example demonstrates the deployment of a WS-AT (WS-AtomicTransaction) enabled JAX-WS Web service bundled in a WAR archive for deployment to Red Hat JBoss Enterprise Application Platform.

 The Web service is offered by a Restaurant for making bookings.
 The Service allows bookings to be made within an Atomic Transaction.